line/line-bot-sdk-nodejs/examples/echo-bot-esm/README.md

-# Echo Bot
+# Echo Bot (ES Modules)

-An example LINE bot just to echo messages
+An example LINE bot just to echo messages written in ES modules.

 ## How to use